siljawalenius/siljawalenius/README.md

 🌱 I’m currently learning ...
 Shaders (with <a href = "https://www.superhi.com/"> SuperHi </a> ) and React with Wes Bos

-🧚 Next on the list ... more three.js, GSAP, and experimenting with circuits !
+🧚 Next on the list ... more three.js, GSAP, and experimenting with circuits and AR!

 🎧 Current Jams - <a href = "https://open.spotify.com/playlist/4VQJ13dUONstWOTYUAiLGm?si=YjBxfltPT5m-E3t0NczrHg"> My Serotonin Playlist </a>